Battle of Montereau: Allied advance

 On 10 February, the Army of Bohemia under Karl Philipp, Prince of Schwarzenberg began advancing from Troyes.
-On the right, Peter Wittgenstein and Karl Philipp von Wrede headed for Nogent and Bray on the Seine River supported by the Guards and Reserves.
+On the right, Peter Wittgenstein and Karl Philipp von Wrede headed for Nogent-sur-Seine and Bray-sur-Seine on the Seine River supported by the Guards and Reserves.
 On the left, Crown Prince Frederick William of Württemberg moved on Sens with the I Corps of Frederick Bianchi, Duke of Casalanza on his left.
-The left flank forces were backed by Ignaz Gyulai's corps.
+The left flank forces were backed by Ignác Gyulay's corps.
 The Allies were briefly checked at Nogent on 10 February by 1,000 French troops under Louis-Auguste-Victor, Count de Ghaisnes de Bourmont.
-Sens was taken on 11 February after a skirmish between the Crown Prince and Jacques-Alexandre-François Allix de Vaux.
+Sens was taken on 11 February after a skirmish between the Crown Prince and Jacques Alexandre Allix de Vaux.

-Tasked with the defense of the Seine, Marshal Claude Perrin Victor held Nogent and Marshal Nicolas Oudinot defended Montereau.
-On 12 February the Allies captured Bray from a weak force of French National Guards as well as the bridge at Pont-sur-Seine near Montereau.
+Tasked with the defense of the Seine, Marshal Claude-Victor Perrin held Nogent and Marshal Nicolas Oudinot defended Montereau-Fault-Yonne.
+On 12 February the Allies captured Bray from a weak force of French National Guards as well as the bridge at Pont-sur-Seine near Montereau-Fault-Yonne.
 Afraid of being surrounded, Victor evacuated Nogent and fell back.
 The appearance of troops under Marshal Jacques MacDonald did not stop the retreat and by 15 February the French were moving back to the Yerres River only 18 mi from Paris.
 Alexander Nikitich Seslavin led a scouting force of three Russian hussar squadrons and one Cossack regiment well to the south to seize Montargis and threaten Orléans.
 Auxerre was stormed and its garrison wiped out.
 Cossacks roamed freely in the Forest and Palace of Fontainebleau.
 When Victor's wagon train appeared at Charenton-le-Pont the Parisians were thrown into panic.
 Meanwhile, fleeing peasants reported that Paris would soon be attacked by 200,000 Cossacks.